 Ina Garten French Mussel Bisque

-Difficulty:BeginnerPrep time: 15 minutesCook time: 3 minutesRest time: minutesTotal time: 45 minutesServings:6 servingsCalories:350 kcal Best Season:Suitable throughout the year
+Difficulty:BeginnerPrep time: 15 minutesCook time: 3 minutesRest time: minutesTotal time: 45 minutesServings:6 servingsCalories:350 kcal Best Season:Available

 Description